MJF Nylon 12 for strong end user parts

 |Z Direction (@ 5%)||70 MPa/10150 psi||MPa/psi|

 |X Direction - Heat deflection temperature||0.45 MPa, 66 psi||175°C/347°F||ASTM D648 Test Method A|

 |Y Direction - Heat deflection temperature||0.45 MPa, 66 psi||175°C/347°F||ASTM D648 Test Method A|

 |Z Direction - Heat deflection temperature||0.45 MPa, 66 psi||175°C/347°F||ASTM D648 Test Method A|

 |X Direction - Heat deflection temperature||1.82 MPa, 264 psi||95°C/203°F||ASTM D648 Test Method A|

 |Y Direction - Heat deflection temperature||1.82 MPa, 264 psi||95°C/203°F||ASTM D648 Test Method A|

 |Z Direction - Heat deflection temperature||1.82 MPa, 264 psi||95°C/203°F||ASTM D648 Test Method A|

 USP Class I-VI and US FDA guidance for Intact Skin Surface Devices, RoHS,11 EU REACH, PAHs, UL 94, UL 746A

-For more information on MJF Nylon 12 please download the datasheet.
+For more information on MJF Nylon 12 please download the datasheet you require from the list below.
 If you have any further questions please feel free to give us a call to discuss your project.